 For the most part, the occasional furball does not indicate a serious underlying illness.
 Rather, the occasional hairball indicates that:

-- Your cat is grooming themselves often and could perhaps do with a helping hand
+- Your cat is grooming herself often and needs assistance

-- Your cat’s digestive system is perhaps not as efficient as it could be.
+- Your cat’s digestive system is not as efficient as it could be.

 The first issue can be fixed by grooming your cat on a more regular basis.